 By the end of the month, though, cold weather is the norm; expect bone-chilling cold winds at times, and perhaps even snow.
+(The good news about the snow?
+It usually melts quickly in November.)
 If you are out walking around, you need gloves, a warm hat and scarf, and of course a warm jacket.
 Otherwise, you may feel frozen and numb within minutes.

 Particularly if you're visiting Boston toward the end of the month, pack a warm jacket or coat, insulated gloves, a hat, and scarf.
 Warm socks will also make you happy.
 Boots are a plus.

 Keep in mind that a bone-chilling wind can feel miserable - but combined with freezing rain, it is even worse.
 So bring something waterproof as well.

 November is the perfect month for walking around the city and enjoying the last of the fall foliage, bright red seed pods hanging from small trees, many-hued chrysanthemums and other autumn blooms, and orange pumpkins left over from Halloween.

 Even if the weather isn't so nice, dress warmly and go out anyway.

 Just in case you're visiting and rain starts falling, check out Boston Discovery Guide's suggestions for rainy day activities in Boston and our recommended walking itinerary for a rainy day in the city.

 If you're visiting with your children, take a look at the outdoor and indoor options on our kids' activities recommendations.